Scattering in relativistic quantum field theory: basic concepts, tools, and results: Haag-Ruelle Theory

-Haag and Ruelle were the first to establish the existence of scattering states within this general framework \cite{Jost}; further substantial improvements are due to Araki and Hepp \cite{Ar}.
+Haag and Ruelle were the first to establish the existence of scattering states within this general framework, cf.\ \cite{Jost}; further substantial improvements are due to Araki and Hepp, cf.\ \cite{Ar}.
 In all of these investigations, the arguments were given for quantum field theories with associated particles (in the Wigner sense) which have strictly positive mass $m > 0$ and for which $m$ is an isolated eigenvalue of the mass operator (upper and lower mass gap).
-Moreover, it was assumed that states of a single particle can be created from the vacuum by local operations.
-In physical terms, these assumptions allow only for theories with short range interactions and particles carrying strictly localizable charges.
+Moreover, it was assumed that states {containing the corresponding particle with non-zero probability} can be created from the vacuum by local operations.
+These assumptions allow only for theories with short range interactions and particles carrying localizable charges.

-In view of these limitations, Haag--Ruelle theory has been developed in a number of different directions.
-By now, the scattering theory of massive particles is under complete control, including also particles carrying non--localizable (gauge or topological) charges and particles having exotic statistics (anyons, plektons) which can appear in theories in low spacetime dimensions.
-Due to page constraints, these results must go without further mention; we refer the interested reader to the articles \cite{BuFr,FrGaRu}.
+In view of these limitations, Haag-Ruelle theory has been developed in a number of different directions.
+By now, the scattering theory of massive particles is under complete control, including also particles carrying {cone-localizable (gauge or topological) charges in physical spacetime, and the limiting case of particles which are only localizable in wedge-shaped regions, bounded by two characteristic planes.
+Theories in low dimensions were also discussed, admitting particles with exotic statistics (anyons, plektons).
+Due to page limitations}, these results must go without further mention; we refer the interested reader to the articles {\cite{BrMu, BuFr, Du18, 3Enc}}.
 Theories of massless particles and of particles carrying charges of electric or magnetic type (infraparticles) will be discussed in subsequent sections.

-We outline here a recent generalization of Haag--Ruelle scattering theory presented in \cite{Dy}, which covers massive particles with localizable charges without relying on any further constraints on the mass spectrum.
+We outline here a generalization of Haag-Ruelle scattering theory presented in \cite{Dy}, which covers massive particles with localizable charges without relying on any further constraints on the shape of the mass spectrum.
 In particular, the scattering of electrically neutral, stable particles fulfilling a sharp dispersion law in the presence of massless particles is included (\eg neutral atoms in their ground states).
 Mathematically, this assumption can be expressed by the requirement that there exists a subspace $\Hs_1 \subset \Hs$ such that the restriction of $U(\Pid)$ to $\Hs_1$ is a representation of mass $m > 0$.
 We denote by $P_1$ the projection in $\Hs$ onto $\Hs_1$.

 To establish notation, let $\Os$ be a bounded spacetime region and let $A \in \As(\Os)$ be any operator such that $P_1 A \Omega \neq 0$.
 The existence of such localized (in brief, local) operators amounts to the assumption that the particle carries a localizable charge.
 That the particle is stable, \ie completely decouples from the underlying continuum states, can be cast into a condition first stated by Herbst: For all sufficiently small $\mu > 0$